Formlabs/Hackathon-2021-CheckMeet/doc/QuickStart.md

 Download `CheckMeet-Mac-XXX.dmg` from the [Releases] page.

+When starting the downloaded application a warning will be displayed telling "CheckMeet.app can't be opened because Apple cannot check it for malicious software".
+This warning cannot be skipped first time but it can be silenced afterwards if you right-click on the application icon and select Open there.
-You can open the downloaded .dmg by simply double-clicking on it, it will ask for the device's IP address.
+CheckMeet will ask for the device's IP address when it's successfully started.

 #### Ubuntu